top of page

 Event Calendar

-Artist Artem Martis, who transforms glass waste into works of art, will be at Galataport Istanbul between September 28 and December 25.
+Artist Artem Martis, who transforms glass waste into works of art, will be exhibiting his work at the Istanbul Archaeology Museum for two years, starting in September 2025.